-Different Types of Siding Materials Available
+Different Siding Types Available

-Vinyl Siding
+Insulated Vinyl Siding

 How Vinyl Siding Can Help with Soundproofing

-Details on Thickness and Density of Vinyl Siding
+Vinyl: Thickness and Density of Siding

-Vinyl siding is available in various thicknesses from 0.04 inches up to 0.05 inches thick or more, with some brands offering even thicker panels at 0.06 inches wide or greater.
+Vinyl siding comes in various thicknesses from 0.04 inches up to 0.05 inches thick or more, with some brands offering even thicker panels at 0.06 inches wide or greater.
 The thicker options provide better insulation properties against sound transmission.
 Regarding density, quality vinyl siding typically has between 12 and 16 panels per inch (PPI).

 Wood Siding